hyperhq/docs.hyper.sh-hyper/Reference/CLI/load.md

 **Notes**

 * Loading multiple images from local is not supported.
-* The image is limited to 4GB size.
+* The image size is limited to 4GB.